SFPC/sfpc.github.io/_people/lauren-gardner.md

 ---
 Lauren is a New York City–based product manager, community builder and artist.

 She is the co-owner of the art collective and DIY gallery Babycastles which has reinvented the arcade as a social space for independent video game culture.
-Lauren is also a partner and co-organizer for the School For Poetic Computation.
-She has also spent 15+ years as a Technical Product Manager building enterprise level software for companies including Turner/Time Warner & Thomson Reuters.
+Lauren is also a partner at the School For Poetic Computation.
+She has spent 15+ years as a Technical Product Manager building enterprise level software for companies including Turner/Time Warner & Thomson Reuters.
 Building things through collaborative process is the heart of her professional and artistic pursuits.